ibercovich/blog/_posts/2023-12-04-personal-goals-23 copy.markdown

 **(score A) Greece Trip with Julia:** Julia and I had an amazing trip to Greece in the summer.
 She had taken a classics class and wanted to see and feel the ruins.
 We rented a car and drove hundreds of miles to visit several ruins.
 Among other things, I learned that derelict columns are very very important to the Greek.
 We walked a ton, ate great food, took a gazillion pictures, and generally strengthened our bond.

-**(score C) 3 Trips with Friends:** I had more than 3 trips with friends, but I also bailed on a backpacking trip in Alaska with Condog, and I had to cancel a mountaineering trip with Dan due to an important work obligation.
+**(score B) 3 Trips with Friends:** I had more than 3 trips with friends, but I also bailed on a backpacking trip in Alaska with Condog, and I had to cancel a mountaineering trip with Dan due to an important work obligation.
 Even though I don't regret these decisions, I don't like being unreliable.
 It's one thing to deprioritize casual social events, and an entirely different one to make weak commitments.
 This is something I need to improve on.
 Fortunately, I still had the chance to go skiing with many friends in Colo and Mammoth, and spend time in Reno with the Brain Burn crew.
+I also planned a last minute work trip to NYC with Heike which ended up being great.

 **(score A) Go to Outside Lands with Julia:** This was our second time going to the event together, so now it's a tradition.
 Weather was very nice, much less sunny than last year.
 The most notable moment (a loooong moment) was when we decided to make a front-row attempt during the Foo Fighters performance.
 We made the call at 2 or 3 pm and fought our way to the absolute best spot, front-center, right by the railings, and watched the performance 8-10 pm.
 The weather and empty bladders were essential for the success of the mission.
 Not sure if I would do it again, but it was fun to do it once.